Preface

 Taking ghcr.io and the project name ghcr configured in the image above as an example, assuming the original address is:

-After being proxied by Harbor, the address will become:
+After Harbor's proxy, the address will become:

 That is, replace ghcr.io with <hostname>:<port>/ghcr.